01 of 21

 Card Stock Christmas Tree

 This kids’ craft couldn’t be simpler.
-Cut 3-4 triangles out of colored card stock, then fringe with scissors.
+Cut 3 to 4 triangles out of colored card stock, then fringe with scissors.
 For children ready to work on cutting skills, this is the perfect project for practicing small cuts.
 Pre-made foam stickers or sparkly sequins make easy decorations on this paper Christmas tree.